 There is some storage space in the kayak shop for backpacks and tote bags while you are out on the water.

 Bowen Island is a destination because of its many hiking trails and picturesque beaches.
-Galleries, shops, restaurants, B&Bs, and cultural events are plentiful, if you know where to look.
-Check out Artisan Square and the Bowen Island Arts Council’s weekly calendar of events.
-Here’s our list of Annual Special Events on Bowen Island.
+Galleries, shops, restaurants, and B&Bs.
+Check out Artisan Square and the Bowen Island Arts Council’s news update to learn what’s going on in the arts community.

 There are public washrooms located just to the left as you exit the ferry in Snug Cove.
 We have private outdoor booths at the shop for changing into dry clothes or putting on a bathing suit.